 Saint Charles

 Saint Charles is a western Chicago suburb with a vibrant downtown area, only minutes from the Metra Geneva and Union Pacific-West station to Chicago OTC.
-Enjoy a round of gold at the Pottawatomie Park or shop locally at the Meijer and Geneva Commons Shopping Center.
+Enjoy a round of golf at the Pottawatomie Park or shop locally at the Meijer and Geneva Commons Shopping Center.

 Schaumburg